Search

 Thankfully, things seem to be shifting for kava.
 The more we talk about the limitations of the research claiming liver damage from kava, the more deflated the claims become.

-It’s important to remember that we can’t make assumptions when it comes to natural supplements.
-Even though they may be natural, there are still cautions that need to be taken when it comes to interacting negatively with other ingredients or medications.
+It’s important to remember that we can’t make assumptions when it comes to supplements.
+Even though they’re natural, precautions still need to be taken to prevent them from interacting negatively with other ingredients or medications.
 So it’s critical to always look into that and talk to your doctor before trying anything new.
 While kava on its own is safe, it is known to have negative interactions with alcohol and other medications.

 It’s promising that we can challenge the ideas and highlight that the benefits of kava outweigh the claimed harms.
-Research has shown that kava helps people with anxiety, sleep issues, depression and even potentially ADHD.
-And as these myths of kava being harmful fade even more, it opens doors to more research and advocacy for kava as an important medicine for mental health and wellness.
+Research has shown that it helps people with anxiety, sleep issues, depression and even potentially ADHD.
+As these myths of kava being harmful fade even more, it opens doors to more research and advocacy for it as an important medicine for mental health and wellness.